 3) BS in Biological Sciences: Physiology, Neuroscience and Behavior Sequence

 Preparation for graduate training or career opportunities that involve basic and applied aspects of behavior, physiology and neuroscience.
 With additional coursework, students can meet the requirements to apply to veterinary and health professional schools.
+For more information on the PNB sequence, associated faculty and the curriculum, click here.
 PDF Worksheet

 4) BS in Biological Sciences: Plant Biology Sequence

 Provides broad training in plant biology.
 This sequence is designed for students seeking jobs with industries, the government and nonprofit organizations working with plants, or for subsequent graduate studies in plant biology.
 PDF Worksheet